Rebuilding the blog and resolving the issue where only TCP communication from Starlink to ConoHa VPS fails to reach

 18: No response

-Originally, even though the default packet size for Starlink and my network environment was 1500, I had the impression that TCP communication handled things appropriately, but I couldn't understand why this suddenly occurred this month between ConoHa VPS <-> Starlink.
+In the first place, I had the impression that even if the default packet size for Starlink and my network environment was 1500, TCP communication would handle it gracefully, so I didn't understand why this suddenly happened this month between ConoHa VPS <-> Starlink.

-If Starlink's original CGNAT was faulty, it wouldn't be strange for the problem to have occurred much earlier, but it's such a mysterious phenomenon that I've been feeling uneasy about it.
+If the original Starlink CGNAT was faulty, I think it wouldn't have been strange for the problem to occur much earlier, but it's such a mysterious phenomenon that it's been bugging me for a long time.

 Related Posts